collective/mr.scripty/mr/scripty/README.txt

 Method names of `install`, `update` are treated specially and not evaluated during initialization but rather during the install and update phases of building this recipe instance.
-These can be used as quick inplace replacement for creating a real recipe and have the same semantics as detailed in http://pypi.python.org/pypi/zc.buildout#id3.
-In addition any option beggining with `_` is not evaluated so can be used as a private method.
+These can be used as quick in-place replacement for creating a real recipe and have the same semantics as detailed in http://pypi.python.org/pypi/zc.buildout#id3.
+In addition any option beginning with `_` is not evaluated so can be used as a private method.
 Since these are methods `self` is an available local variable which refers to the recipe instance. `self.options`, `self.buildout` and `self.name` are also available.